g-ledain/mathsinthevoid/_posts/2025-07-20-On-proof-And-counterexample.md

 ---
 layout: post
-title:  "On Proof and counterexample"
+title:  "On proof and counterexample"
 date:   2025-07-20 00:00:00 +0100
 categories:
 ---